ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/subscriptions.md

 # Without provider

 Especially when including HotChocolate in existing project, there might already be a mechanism in place which serves the same purpose as `ITopicEventSender` and `ITopicEventReceiver`.
 One solution might be to register custom implementations of these interfaces.
 However, this can get quite cumbersome when the mechanism in place does not support topic names.
 Under `ISourceStream` there is an `IAsyncEnumerable` and as such subscriber method can generally work with `IAsyncEnumerable` directly.
-Subscriber method can filter out streamed events based on it's parameters.
+Subscriber method can filter out streamed events based on it's parameters to achieve topic-like behavior.

 ```csharp
 {